-Living with autism creates challenges but also a unique perspective on the world.
+Autism creates challenges but also a unique perspective on the world.
 The Award recognises this; providing a public platform for creative individuals on the spectrum to articulate and define their life experiences - and an opportunity for them to reach their full potential.

 The first Spectrum Art Award achieved more than we could have hoped for.
-Culminating with a critically acclaimed exhibtion in 2018 at the prestigious Saatchi Gallery, London, it generated coverage including T.V, national press and specialist art journals, reaching a global audience in excess of 374 million.
+Culminating with a critically acclaimed exhibition in 2018 at the prestigious Saatchi Gallery, London, it generated coverage including T.V, national press and specialist art journals, reaching a global audience in excess of 374 million.